gndrmnn/nodepool/doc/source/configuration.rst

          booted.
 This might be needed if nodepool-launcher and the nodes it launches are on different networks.
 The default value is True.

+      .. attr:: use-internal-ip
+         :default: False

+         Whether to access the instance with the internal or external IP address.

       .. attr:: labels
          :type: list